Step-by-Step Guide: Deploying Your First Smart Contract on Polygon

 To deploy your application on the Polygon mainnet, you will need to acquire MATIC tokens.
 These tokens are essential for paying transaction fees and interacting with the network.
 Here’s how to acquire MATIC tokens:

-• Choose a Cryptocurrency Exchange: Select a reputable exchange that supports MATIC.
+• Choose a Cryptocurrency Exchange: Select a well build polygon decentralized exchange that supports MATIC.
 Some popular exchanges include Binance, Coinbase, and Kraken.

 • Create an Account: Sign up for an account on the chosen exchange.
 This typically involves providing your email, creating a password, and verifying your identity.